kiemlicz/util/README.md

 # Basics
 The "project" aims to provide scripts/functions for various tasks in day-to-day work.
-Additional rationale of this "project" is following: to encourage writing actual executable hands-on scripts/functions, instead of untested and lengthy wiki/confluence pages/blog posts/etc. containing various technical manuals.
+The additional rationale of this "project" is following: to encourage writing actual executable hands-on scripts/functions instead of untested and lengthy wiki/confluence pages/blog posts/etc. containing various technical manuals.

 This project does **not** aim to duplicate the functionality of command-line completions.
-Thus one-line functions for tools with decent completions should not be here.
+Thus, one-line functions for tools with decent completions should not be here.

 Directory layout should be self-documenting about where to find which pieces.

+ZSH-compliant, possibly BASH too.

 Contributions are welcome.